24kimel/theheap/README.md

 We hope you'll learn something new from this paper.

 There are some URLs in the paper.
 If you'd like to click them, you'd need to download the PDF.

+EDIT: We have noticed that in pages 22, 23, 28, and 29, some lines of code/comments overflow the width of the page.
+Until we fix these errors, the reader must refer to the source code above.